The aims of the course are:

 to introduce software as the object of legal regulation;

 to explain the basics of software legal protection;

-to present the most important contractual issues of software law;
+to present and explain the most important contractual issues of software law;

-to present legal aspects of software development and business models;
+to present and explain legal aspects of software development and business models.

 Výstupy z učení

 Upon successfully completing this course, the students should be able to:

 Identify and summarize the important aspects of the legal protection regimes applicable to software;